• 01/26/2022

 Allowing You Both to Move On

-If you’re in a relationship where one party is hanging on — no matter who it is — while the other is moving on, it’s already long been time for a serious split.
+If you’re in a relationship where one party is hanging on while the other is moving on, it’s already time for a serious split.
 No matter what the situation is, you can’t hang onto something that’s already gone without falling into unhealthy habits.
-You don’t need to spend your precious time and energy chasing after someone, or dragging someone along who could be moving on themselves.
+You don’t need to spend your precious time and energy chasing after someone or dragging someone along who could be moving on themselves.
 Getting a divorce allows everyone to branch out, move on and focus on better things.

 Single Parenting Is Better Than Modeling Unhealthy Relationships

 This is one of the biggest concerns that many people have regarding parental divorce.
-The idea of staying together for the kids or faking it for the family has been around for years, but it’s quite unclear where that idea came from, especially by modern standards.
+The idea of staying together for the kids or faking it for the family has been around for years, but it’s quite unclear where that idea came from.
 If there’s one thing that plenty of people can agree on when it comes to kids, it’s that kids know things, even when you don’t tell them.
-Children are perceptive, and they pick up on all kinds of cues, including small tells that you aren’t actually happy or that you’re not treating each other the way you’d like to model a relationship for your kids while they grow.
+Children are perceptive, and they pick up on all kinds of cues.
+They can recognize small tells that you aren’t actually happy together.
+It’s clear to them when you’re not treating each other the way you’d like to model a relationship while they grow.

-The thing about getting a divorce is that you can still devote all of your love and care to your children — and ideally, so will your partner.
+The thing about getting a divorce is that you can still devote all of your love and care to your children.
 Your child will be loved and supported regardless, but one thing you can’t undo is modeling unhealthy behavior and showing them that love requires one or both people to be unhappy.
 It’s much better to split and focus on your children fully.

 You Can Focus On Yourself

 Of course, as a parent, focusing on yourself can be extremely challenging.
-However, without having to deal with the ups and downs of a relationship or a marriage, you can focus on yourself and your parenting in an entirely new way.
-This is an opportunity to center yourself in your own life again, and that’s something worth celebrating.
+When you take an unhappy marriage out of the picture, you can focus on more important things.
+Divorce is an opportunity to center yourself in your own life again, and that’s something worth celebrating.

 You’ll Parent Better When You’re Happy

-Although this might sound a bit simple, it’s definitely true.
-Not only does it speak to the point above that single parenting is better than modeling unhealthy relationships, but it also speaks to the practicality of the fact that people tend to do a better job at whatever they put their mind to when they go into it with a positive attitude.
-Without having to deal with a marriage that isn’t working, you can go into your parenting style with a much clearer and more level head than you might before.
-You can have more patience for your kids and make decisions that you truly believe in when you are happier with your life personally.
+Although this idea might sound a bit simple, it’s definitely true.
+Single parenting is better than modeling unhealthy relationships.
+People tend to do a better job when they go into things with a positive attitude.
+Without having to deal with a failing marriage, you can parent with a much clearer head.
+You can have more patience for your kids and make decisions that you truly believe in.

 The Beauty of Divorce

 All things that are worth doing have a period of difficulty.
 This includes moving towards a life and a relationship that works better for you and your family.
-That being said, getting a divorce might be a scary endeavor when you first start out, but there is something truly powerful and being able to figure out what you want and work towards it.
-Not only will you be happier personally, but you will likely create a much happier environment for your family and your kids.
+Getting a divorce might be a scary endeavor when you first start out.
+However, there is something truly powerful in figuring out what you want and working towards it.
+Not only will you be happier personally, but you will likely create a much happier environment for your family.
 So, if you happen to be getting a divorce, don’t worry.
 It might just be for the best!

 Subscribe to Our Weekly Newsletter